toby1984/rc-car/README.md

 # tvremove-car
-Tiny C project to steer a crude RC (2 servos) via an ATMega88PA
+Tiny C project to steer a crude RC car (2 servos) via an ATMega88PA and a IR remote (NEC protocol only).